taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The gathered Elders are again all silent.
 Asoka, with Iri in their lap, looks relieved but still uncertain.
 Asoka trades a glance with Min, who gives them a small smile of encouragement.

-### Page 7

 Nova now sighs.

 Nova: **"Concerning the alliance with the Biononymous, our consensus seems to be building towards waiting, until we learn more about the Orbiters.
-To do this, the Elders approve Minka's First Quest, to apply to the International Space Exploration Corps, via the Space Asylum Program.
+To do this, the Elders approve Minka's First Quest, to go up into orbit.
 I do not agree but I will stand aside.
 Are there any Elders whose feelings remain incompatible with this decision?"**

 Osiel looks a bit unsatisfied, but most of the Elders look relieved that the consensus has ended up the way it did.
 Again, everyone is silent.
 Nova nods, clearly eager to wrap things up.
 Min and Amadou exchange a look of joyful triumph, and even as Jina clutches Amadou's hand with apprehension, she also gives Min a smile.

 Nova: **"Very well, we have reached consensus.
 Thank you everyone for your time.
 We'll be moving out in the morning."**

-The Central Hearth immediately breaks out into activity.
-Amadou holds up what look like ponchos as children gather around him.

-Amadou: **"Who wants to help me gather fruits for dinner?"**

-Several children raise their hands eagerly, looking at Amadou with adoration.
-Osiel gestures to several Elders towards the stone aquifer.

-Osiel: **"Oi!
-Grab the leftover escabeche from the water cooler?"**

-In the midst of all the activity, Asoka and Iri cuddle each other for comfort, suddenly lost as the Automata break off in familiar clusters of work teams and old friends.
-A hand suddenly touches their shoulder.
-Asoka turns, eyes glistening with tears again.
-It's Min.

-Min: **"You're probably exhausted.
-Want me to show you your sleeping bubble?"**

-### Page 8 -- from here to end still under construction!
+### Page 7

 **"One week later: near the entrance to Abismo Guy Collet](https://www.wondermondo.com/abismo-guy-collet/)"**

-We see Asoka and Iri from behind, as they sit on large rock at the edge of a [tepui](https://en.wikipedia.org/wiki/Tepui) in the [Serra do Aracá](https://en.wikipedia.org/wiki/Serra_do_Aracá_State_Park), [looking out over the re-growing Amazon rainforest below](https://en.wikipedia.org/wiki/Tepui#/media/File:TepuiRio.jpg).
+We see Asoka and Iri from behind, as they sit on large rock at the edge of a [tepui](https://en.wikipedia.org/wiki/Tepui) in the [Serra do Aracá](https://en.wikipedia.org/wiki/Serra_do_Aracá_State_Park), [looking out over the re-growing Amazon rainforest below](https://en.wikipedia.org/wiki/Tepui#/media/File:TepuiRio.jpg) and watching a brilliantly coloured sunset.

 Min, off-panel: **"Asoka!
 Iri!
 You up there?"**